ParkerICI/premessa/README.md

 The bead removal procedure is based on the idea of looking at the distance between each event and the centroid of the beads population, and removing all the events that are closer than a given threshold to the beads population, and therefore are likely to represent beads as opposed to true cells.

-To this end, during the normalization the software calculates the square root of the Mahalanobis distance of each event from the centroid of the beads population, and records this information in the *beadDist* parameter in the FCS file with the normalized data.
+To this end, during the normalization the software calculates the square root of the Mahalanobis distance of each event from the centroid of the beads population, and records this information in the *beadDist* parameter in the FCS file with the normalized data (i.e. the *_normalized.fcs* files in the *normed* sub-folder).

+During the beads removal step, all the events whose *beadDist* is less or equal than the *Cutoff for bead removal* parameter are removed from the FCS.
+The removed events are stored in the